Wrap up 24 Christmas-y books then unwrap and read one a day during Advent.

 11 The Christmas Promise has stunning illustrations and focuses on the meaning and purpose of Jesus’ coming

-11 The night Jesus was born is a hard back book with a press-out tree ornament linked with each page of the story.
+12 The night Jesus was born is a hardback book with a press-out tree ornament linked with each page of the story.

 For older children

-13 The greatest gift of all time and The Best Present Ever are booklets aimed at 7-11 and 5-7 year olds respectively explaining the gift of christmas for children who may not have heard the Christmas story before.
-Also available in packs of 10
+14 The Best Present Ever is a resource aimed at 8-11 and 5-7 year-olds explaining the gift of Christmas for children who may not have heard the Christmas story before.

-14 The Glorious Impossible by Madeleine L’Engle is a totally different type of Christmas book.
+15 The Glorious Impossible by Madeleine L’Engle is a totally different type of Christmas book.
 It has a beautifully written and Biblically faithful story coupled with elegant classical illustrations which are frescos by Giotto from the Scrovegni Chapel in Padua, Italy, and it starts with the birth of Christ but also moves into His life.
 The combination is stunning, a wonderful book to share as a family, or use as part of a session with adults or children who are familiar with the story.
-NB This is quite pricey, but is much cheaper out of season, so put it in your basket and invest last in the year if you can’t afford it now.
+NB This is quite pricey but is much cheaper out of season, so put it in your basket and invest in the spring if you can’t afford it now.

-15 Diary of a Disciple £1 edition is a mini book with the first 3 chapters of the full size book (which is the whole gospel of Luke in the style of Tom Yates).
-It’s only £1 and includes the Christmas story from the gospel of Luke (ie no shepherds but not wise men).
+16 Diary of a Disciple is a mini book with the first 3 chapters of the full-size book (which is the whole gospel of Luke in the style of Tom Yates).
+It includes the Christmas story from the gospel of Luke (ie shepherds but not wise men).

-16 A Christmas Journey by Susie Poole includes the story of the garden of Eden and birth of John the Baptist as a way of highlighting the purpose of Jesus’ birth with stunningly beautiful illustrations.
+17 A Christmas Journey by Susie Poole includes the story of the garden of Eden and the birth of John the Baptist as a way of highlighting the purpose of Jesus’ birth with stunningly beautiful illustrations.
 A fave.

-19 The Best Christmas Present in the World doesn’t feature the nativity story, but is the moving story on soldiers playing football in no man’s land on Christmas day told by Michael Morpurgo.
+20 The Best Christmas Present in the World doesn’t feature the nativity story, but is the moving story of soldiers playing football in no man’s land on Christmas day told by Michael Morpurgo.

-23 I’ve already mentioned it, but it’s worth another quick mention: The Christmas Mystery by Jostein Gaarder is a delight-filled book, a mystery with short chapters for bedtime and great cliff hangers.
-In it, we move through geography and through time to eventually arrive at the birth place of Jesus at the time He is born.
+24 I’ve already mentioned it, but it’s worth another quick mention: The Christmas Mystery by Jostein Gaarder is a delight-filled book, a mystery with short chapters for bedtime and great cliffhangers.
+In it, we move through geography and through time to eventually arrive at the birthplace of Jesus at the time He is born.
 It’s really quite magical.

 And for adults